Summer Programs for Educators

 Register!

 In elementary classrooms, writing can and should be happening in many spaces - in play-based centers and across all subjects.
+Yet many teachers feel stifled by the demands of mandated curriculum and its inattention to writing.
 Writing is not just linguistic practice but also a social practice.
 So how might we engage students in many different kinds of writing and sharing opportunities?
 How do we learn about our students through their writing, and how might we assess writing differently?

 Elementary Writing Design Lab participants will engage in writing for themselves and reflect on their own teacher writer identities.
 They will experience workshops on writing in elementary school settings and discuss how to build writing into the learning environment.
 Participants will walk away with some lessons and practices for building a community of writers that they can try out in the first six weeks of instruction.